ParametricPress/02-carbon-history/README.md

 ## Next Steps

-- [X] Create plotly component with some dummy data
-- [X] Figure out how to pull in data
+- [ ] Improve Plotly responsive behavior
-- [X] Make text respond to data
+	- currently text doesn't resize
-- [X] Hook up plotly graph to data
-- [X] Add p5 ppm animation
+	- perhaps we can overwrite Plotly's default resize behavior with something like [this](https://community.plotly.com/t/responsive-plotly-js-was-working-now-it-is-not/451)
+	- or keep the auto resize if I can get it to change font size on resize
-- [ ] Complete mockup of Part 1
+- [ ] Complete Ice Ages Section

 ## Local Setup